practicalli/clojure/concepts/what-is-functional-programming.md

 # What is Functional Programming

-Functional programming is quite different from Imperative programming in languages like C, C++ and Java.
+Functional programming can seem quite different from imperative programming used in languages like C, C++ and Java.

+Although imperative languages may seem easier initially, definging one step after another, as the scale of a system grows, so does complexity.
+Imperative languages have applied object oriented design to manage complexity with varied rates of success.

+Functional programing is actually simpler that the OO approach, although initially it is unfamiliar and not considered as easy.

 ## Imperative programming languages